ChristianFJung/Node-Pro/content/index.markdown

 </center>

-I'm a 3rd Year majoring in Stat and CS and was a Node Lite PC last semester.
-I'm also an Avid NBA fan.
+I’m a 3rd Year majoring in Statistics and Computer Science.
+I have an interest in Machine Learning and Deep Learning on the statistics side, as well as big data and remote computing tools.
+This is my 3rd semester with HackCville –  I took Node last year in the Fall, and was a PC for Node Lite in the Spring.In my free time, I enjoy cooking, woodworking, and watching the NBA.
+Recently, I have been working on creating a MIDI drum kit (almost) from scratch.